makersacademy/airport_challenge/README.md

 1) 'Airport' to create 'airports'
 2) 'Plane' to create 'planes'
-3) A 'plane' to 'land' at an 'airport' + add to 'airport'
-4) A 'plane' to 'take_off' + remove from 'airport'
-5) Give 'airports' "DEFAULT_CAPACITY", overwritten                (attr_accessor)
-6) Prevent 'plane' 'land' if 'airports' 'full?'
-7) Create 'weather' to set sunny/stormy (random number generator)
-8) Prevent 'plane' 'land' if 'weather' "stormy"
-9) Prevent 'plane' 'land' if 'weather' "stormy"

 As an air traffic controller
 So I can get passengers to a destination
 I want to instruct a plane to land at an airport
+3) A 'plane' to 'land' at an 'airport' + add to 'airport'

 As an air traffic controller
 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
+4) A 'plane' to 'take_off' + remove from 'airport'

+5) Give 'airports' "DEFAULT_CAPACITY", overwritten                (attr_accessor)

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full
+6) Prevent 'plane' 'land' if 'airports' are full.

+7) Create 'weather' to set sunny/stormy (random number generator)
+8) Prevent 'plane' 'land' if 'weather' "stormy"
+9) Prevent 'plane' 'land' if 'weather' "stormy"

 As the system designer
 So that the software can be used for many different airports